New Athos: Monastery

 In 1874 Russian monks from the overcrowded Rossikon Monastery on Mount Athos arrived to the Caucasus in order to find a place for possible resettlement.
 They feared that the Ottoman Empire would oust the Russians from Athos after the outbreak of the impending Russo-Turkish War.
 They selected Psyrtskha, and the Neo-Byzantine New Athos Monastery, dedicated to St. Simon the Canaanite, was constructed there in the 1880s with funds provided by Tsar Alexander III of Russia.
 Eventually Russian monks were permitted to stay in the "old" Athos, and the New Athos monastery had much less occupancy than anticipated.

 In 1924, during the Soviet persecution of religion, the monastery was closed.
 It was later used as a storage facility, tourist base, hospital and museum.
-Its return to the Orthodox Church began in 1994, after the end of the war.
+Its return to the Orthodox Church began in 1994, after the end of the war in Abkhazia.

 The scenic setting of the New Athos monastery by the sea has made it a popular destination with Russian tourists visiting Abkhazia.
 An older church of St. Simon the Canaanite, dated to the 9th-10th century and reconstructed in the 1880s, is located near the town, on the Psyrtskha stream.